tony-oliver/mdview/README.md

 ## Background

-Some few years ago, as `github` became immensely popular, I found that project sources (either git repos or tarballs) carried a `README.md` file, instead of the traditional plaintext `README` file.
+Some few years ago, as `github` became immensely popular, I found that project sources (either git repos or tarballs) carried a `README.md` file, instead of the traditional ASCII `README` file.

 It frustrated me that there was no standard tool to render and display such markdown files (apart from editors, clumsily showing the rendered version side-by-side with the marked-down source text).